cloudy sunset behind vast country land with wind turbines scattered in the distance

 Responsive design

-The design of Junction Rivers has evolved as a direct result of two years’ detailed consultation and environment study work.
+The design of Junction Rivers has evolved as a direct result of three years’ detailed consultation and environment study work.

 This includes removing and relocating turbines and infrastructure to avoid impacts.
 These changes: